jasonnyp/25P1/README.md

     time: Int = -1,
     showHeader: Boolean = false
 )

-// Adds a divider to visually separate old and new records in the UI. private fun addDivider()
 ```
 ### ModalBottomSheet.kt -> bottom_sheet_verify_scan.xml
 - A bottom sheet dialog fragment that provides additional options to the user, such as continuing the scan, re-scanning, undoing the last change, or discarding the progress.